-Viral respiratory infections are the leading cause of acute asthma attacks.
-Surprisingly, bacterial infections, with the exception of sinusitis, do not bring about asthma attacks.
-Some people with "heartburn" can have asthma symptoms when stomach acid backs up into the esophagus.
+Some people with heartburn have asthma symptoms when stomach acid backs up into the esophagus.

-Another type of prescription medication that can cause problems is the group of drugs called "beta-blockers," which often are prescribed for high blood pressure, glaucoma, migraine headaches and angina.
-Beta-blockers can cause airway constriction called bronchospasm, so it is important for asthma patients to consult a physician about the use of these medications.
+Beta blockers, which often are prescribed for high blood pressure, glaucoma, migraine headaches and angina, can cause bronchospasm, an airway tightening.
+Patients with asthma should consult their allergist about the use of these medications.

-Although food additives can trigger asthma, this is rare.
-The most common food trigger is sulfites, a preservative used in products such as frozen potatoes and some beers and wines.
+Food additives rarely trigger asthma.
+The most common food trigger for asthma is sulfite, a preservative used in such products as frozen potatoes and some beers and wines.